 For example, in British Columbia, a couple residing together for at least two years in a common law relationship are treated equally to those who have been legally married.
 In Alberta, common law unions are called adult interdependent partners.
 This is deemed a common law relationship when the couple has resided together for at least three years or has a child and lives together.
 Quebec, on the other end, does not even recognize such relationships.

-Some other popular misconceptions about common law union are:
+Some other popular misconceptions about common law unions are:

-- In the event of a break up, assets are divided.
-This is actually untrue, most provinces do not recognize matrimonial property in common law relationship
+In the event of a breakup, assets are divided.
+This is actually untrue; most provinces do not recognize matrimonial property in common-law relationships.

-Again, what common law union is understood as for the purposes of immigration is different to what is considered provincially.
+Again, what common-law union is understood as for the purposes of immigration is different from what is considered provincially.